 Uh oh, you just got the bill for dinner while you're traveling through a foreign country and have no idea what to do.
 Do you tip here?
 Is it rude if you don’t?
 Is it rude if you do?
 Don’t panic!
 We’ve got the info you need.

-OK, we’ve gathered up all the countries our ILP Volunteers live in (and some countries they like to vacation to) to give you the low-down on tipping.
-Oh, and as a general rule when tipping applies, it’s for nicer restaurants/cafes, not really for your street food pretzel guy, like you'd probably assume.
+We’ve gathered up all the countries our ILP Volunteers live in (and some countries they like to vacation to) to give you the low-down on tipping.
+As a general rule when tipping applies, it’s for nicer restaurants/cafes, not really for your street food pretzel guy, like you'd probably assume.

 China: Tipping is NOT part of the culture here, so you are fine to just pay and leave at restaurants, and don’t need to tip waitstaff, taxis or local guides.
 More money for muslim noodles, right?